 - B. The other event was that Midway would need to generate the necessary capital not only to fund the plan set forth in the Feasibility Study but also to fund Midway's other projects and general overhead.
 At the time, Midway believed that it would need ~\$120 million in capital to fund the foregoing up until the time that the Pan project was generating revenues.
-Midway was exploring raising this capital both by securing loans and through the sale of its common stock, which was the way Midway had historically raised capital. - 41.
+Midway was exploring raising this capital both by securing loans and through the sale of its common stock, which was the way Midway had historically raised capital. - 47.
 On January 9, 2012, Midway issued a Press Release in which it announced that it qualified as a Development Stage Entity under SEC guidelines and that it had submitted a mine plan of operations to the BLM and the NDEP.
-The mine plan followed the plan set forth in the Feasibility Study with capital costs of ~\$100 million. - 42.
+The mine plan followed the plan set forth in the Feasibility Study with capital costs of ~\$100 million. - 48.
 Sheridan became a Director of Midway in February 2012 and continued in that capacity until June 2015.
-During a portion of his tenure as a director, Sheridan served as a member or Chairman of Midway's Disclosure Committee and Audit Committee.

-43. Prior to May 2012, Midway was approached by Hale, who was the CEO and Portfolio Manager of Hale Capital Partners, LP who was seeking to negotiate what became a \$70 million private placement of preferred stock with investors who Hale would secure.
+During a portion of his tenure as a director, Sheridan served as a member or Chairman of Midway's Disclosure Committee and Audit Committee. - 49.
+Prior to May 2012, Midway was approached by Hale, who was the CEO and Portfolio Manager of Hale Capital Partners, LP who was seeking to negotiate what became a \$70 million private placement of preferred stock with investors who Hale would secure.
 At the time these negotiations commenced, Wolfus was the CEO and Chairman of the Board of Midway and was the officer primarily involved in securing capital for Midway to fund its present and future operations.
 Moreover, Wolfus had been spending substantial time locating sources to fund the projected costs of both the Pan project and Midway's other on-going operations.
 Wolfus was opposed to the transaction proposed by Hale and Brunk was an ardent supporter of the transactions.

-44. In May 2012, Midway's Board of Directors decided to terminate Wolfus as its Chairman of the Board and Chief Executive Officer and replace him with Brunk.
-This change of control was effective May 18, 2012, and publically reported by Brunk and Midway on May 21, 2012.
+50. In May 2012, Midway's Board of Directors decided to terminate Wolfus as its Chairman of the Board and Chief Executive Officer and replace him with Brunk.
+This change of control was effective May 18, 2012, and publicly reported by Brunk and Midway on May 21, 2012.
 Wolfus continued as a director of Midway until its next annual meeting of shareholders; and, while Wolfus also remained a member of the Disclosure Committee, he was effectively excluded from all management decisions, excluded from all negotiations involving the proposed Hale transaction, never provided with any anticipated public disclosures for review and excluded from information he would need to review to perform any Disclosure Committee duties.
 Wolfus did receive board packages consisting of information provided to all directors in anticipation of a quarterly Board of Directors meeting and did participate in Board of Director's meetings which occurred prior to June 2013.
+From and after May 18, 2012, Wolfus carefully read and considered all press releases by Midway and the public filings made by Wolfus usually within a day or two following their release.